IBM/aspera-cli/README.md

 ascli aoc admin node do 1234 permission /folder_on_node create @json:'{"with":"","as":"folder_for_users"}' --workspace="my ws"
 ```

+> [!NOTE]
-> **Note:** The previous command only declares the shared folder in the workspace, but does not share it with anybody.
+> The previous command only declares the shared folder in the workspace, but does not share it with anybody.

 To share with a user, group, or workspace, use the `with` parameter with the name of a entity to share with (non-empty value).
 The `"with"` parameter will perform a lookup, and set fields `access_type` and `access_id` accordingly.